Shark Rocket PowerHead Review: Power Where It Counts

-Shark has taken a different approach and moved the motor all the way down where the cleaning head is along with that it also has moved the dirt bin right beside it.
-Shark calls this technology the “PowerHead”.
+Shark has taken a different approach and moved the motor all the way down where the cleaning head is.

 It also comes with a pair of brushes designed for both carpet and bare floor.